sharmaeklavya2/blog-source/content/posts/latex-tips.md

 Overleaf is an online editor that allows multiple people to edit a LaTeX document simultaneously.
 My initial impression of Overleaf (sometime in 2019) was bad, since it was slow and hard to use with a bad internet connection.
-It may have improved now, but I haven't tried it.
+It may have improved now, but I haven't tried its web interface.

 Overleaf's best feature, in my opinion, is
 [the ability to pull and push via a git interface](https://www.overleaf.com/learn/how-to/Using_Git_and_GitHub).
 This way, I can just use my own text editor (vim) to edit files.
-This is a premium feature, so everyone can't do this.
+This is a premium feature, unfortunately.

 #### Git